iuri1911/eko-bot/README.md

-# Eko Bot: Text-based Chatbot
+# Eko Bot: Multipurpose GPT-Powered Chatbot

 ![Eko Bot Banner](https://media.discordapp.net/attachments/1096154265745096736/1096530263250583682/image.png)

 *The image above shows the bot responding to a question about a recent event, which was added to its database.*

 ## About the Project

-Eko Bot is a simple chatbot developed in Python that uses a text file as its source of information to generate responses.
-The chatbot is integrated with Discord and utilizes Llama Index to generate responses based on the content of the text file.
+Eko Bot is a powerful and versatile chatbot developed in Python, capable of extracting and assimilating information from APIs, chat services, and cloud storage services like Google Drive and OneDrive.
+By combining the power of GPT and vector databases, Eko Bot can provide context-aware and meaningful responses based on the integrated data sources.
+Integrated with Discord, Eko Bot utilizes Llama Index to generate responses based on the content of the text file and other data sources.

 ## Table of Contents